rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 ### Copyright notice

-Some existing files begin with a copyright and license notice.
-Please omit this notice for new files licensed under the standard terms (dual MIT/Apache-2.0).
+In the past, files begin with a copyright and license notice.
+Please **omit** this notice for new files licensed under the standard terms (dual MIT/Apache-2.0).

-For existing files, the year at the top is not meaningful: copyright protections are in fact automatic from the moment of authorship.
-We do not typically edit the years on existing files.
+All of the copyright notices should be gone by now, but if you come across one in the rust-lang/rust repo, feel free to open a PR to remove it.

 ## Line length